Employment Pass (EP) vs EntrePass: What You Should Know

 What is an EP?

-The Singapore Employment Pass (EP) is a permit that allows foreign business professionals, managers, and executive officers to work in Singapore.
-To be eligible for this pass, you need to be offered a job in Singapore for you.
+The Singapore Employment Pass (EP) is a work pass that allows foreign business professionals, managers, and executive officers to work in Singapore.
+To be eligible for this pass, you will need a Singapore Registered Company to sponsor you on the pass.

-Candidates have to earn at least S$5,000 a month and have acceptable qualifications.
+Candidates have to earn at least S$5,600 a month and have acceptable qualifications.
 Older candidates need higher salaries to qualify.
-On the other hand, employers need to prove that they have fairly considered other applicants for the role.
+On the other hand, employers need to prove that they have fairly considered other applicants for the role and also, sufficient finances to cover annual staff cost

 An employer has to apply for an Employment Pass on behalf of the candidate.
 Once the pass is approved, a first-time candidate can stay and work in Singapore for up to 2 years.
 Every next renewal grants the duration of stay of up to 3 years.
 There is no foreign worker levy or quota that is required.